StrangeBeeCorp/docs/docs/thehive/administration/organizations/add-remove-an-existing-user-account-from-an-organization.md

 !!! tip "Remove multiple user accounts in bulk from an organization"
     To remove multiple user accounts from an organization, go to the **Organizations** view and select the target organization.
 Select :fontawesome-regular-square: next to each account, then choose :fontawesome-solid-trash: and confirm with **OK**.

+### As an organization administrator

+{!includes/access-manage-user-accounts.md!}

+!!! info "Adding existing users not supported"
+    As an organization administrator, you can remove an existing user from an organization, but you can’t add one—only create a new user account.
+To add an existing user, ask someone with an admin-type profile.

+1. {!includes/organization-view-go-to.md!}

+2. {!includes/users-tab-go-to.md!}

+3. Select :fontawesome-solid-ellipsis: next to the user account you want to remove from the organization.

+4. Select **Delete**.

+    !!! warning "User account may be deleted"
+        Removing a user account from an organization automatically deletes the account if it isn't assigned to any other organization.

+5. Select **OK**.

+!!! tip "Remove multiple user accounts in bulk from an organization"
+    To remove multiple user accounts from an organization, select :fontawesome-regular-square: next to each account, then choose :fontawesome-solid-trash: and confirm with **OK**.

 <h2>Next steps</h2>